 - Two million brain cells die each minute during stroke increasing risk of permanent brain damage, disability and death.

-Lawnwood’s Stroke Center has earned the Joint Commission’s accreditation as a Primary Stroke Center.
-The hospital also participates in the American Stroke Association Get with the Guidelines Stroke program, and is Gold Plus rated.
-To make an appointment with a physician from our stroke team, call 1 (800) 382-3522.
+Lawnwood’s Comprehensive Stroke Center has earned the Joint Commission’s accreditation as a Primary Stroke Center and is also a Florida Agency for Health Care Administration (AHCA) Licensed Comprehensive Stroke Center.
+To make an appointment with a physician from our stroke team, call (772) 742-9050.

 Few Americans know the symptoms of stroke.
 Learning them and acting FAST when they occur can prevent death and disability.